Instagram and YouTube logo on phone

 Adding your YouTube link in your bio can drive traffic to your channel and promote the content you post there.

-You can make a custom link to track clicks or use a tool like Linktree to monitor your traffic sources to your YouTube as well as your merch store.
+You can make a custom link to track clicks or use a Link in Bio tool to monitor your traffic sources to your YouTube as well as your merch store.

 Your followers will know where to look for your important links so use your bio space for your YouTube channel.